fawix/SnipIt/src/README.txt

 ATTENTION: This program is not meant for Windows only Linux.

+Ways to Setup:
+1. cd to the directory
+2. run sudo python steup.py install

+Ways to Launch:
+1. Command-line:
+	a. open terminal
+	b type snipit

+2. GNOME quick command line shortcut (my favorite)
+	a.
+ALT+F2
+	b. type snipit

+3. Click on Application launcher at the Apps space

 How to use:

-1. run setup.py
+1. run "python setup.py install" (first time only)
 2. launch the application
 3. click and drag the mouse around the area you want to take a screenshot from
 4. paste somewhere ...